-May/June beetles (Phyllophaga crinita) and Green June beetles (Cotinis nitida) belong to the order Coleoptera and are considered the most damaging pests of various turfgrasses (Bermudagrass, St. Augustine, and tall fescue), vegetables and ornamentals.
+May-June beetles (Phyllophaga crinita) and Green June beetles (Cotinis nitida) are the most damaging pests of various turfgrasses like Bermudagrass, St. Augustine, and tall fescue, and vegetables and ornamentals.
 They are named as May- June beetles because they typically emerge annually from their pupae in the soil during the months of May and June.

 Adult beetles can be black, green, or reddish-brown in color, measuring about 2 cm in length and 1 cm in width.
 They possess three pairs of legs, a pair of antennae, two pairs of wings, and chewing mouthparts (Photos 1).
 After emerging, adults primarily consume the foliage, flowers and ripe fruits (Photo 4).

 The larvae of May/ June beetles are also referred to as white grubs, with a whitish-creamy color and a yellowish-brown head capsule.
 White grubs have three pairs of legs and are approximately 2.5 cm long, adopting a “C” shape at rest (Photo 2).
 White grubs primarily feed on roots of their host plants (Photo 4).

 The life cycle of May and June beetles is generally completed within 1 to 4 years, comprising four developmental stages: adult beetles, eggs, grubs, and pupae (Photo 3).
 The life cycle typically commences when adults emerge from pupae in late May through early June and begin mating.

 After mating, females lay eggs near the roots of turfgrass.
 Within three weeks, the eggs hatch into small grubs that immediately start feeding on host roots.
 These grubs progress through three instar stages over the course of three years.